-Calvin College is pleased to offer you the opportunity to take several of our language placement assessments on line.
+Calvin University is pleased to offer you the opportunity to take several of our language placement assessments on line.
 These tests are designed to help you determine what sequence of language classes would be best to take.

 Taking the world language assessment